hashicorp/terraform-provider-aws/website/docs/r/codepipeline.markdown

 * `location` - (Required) The location where AWS CodePipeline stores artifacts for a pipeline, such as an S3 bucket.
 * `type` - (Required) The type of the artifact store, such as Amazon S3
-* `encryption_key` - (Optional) The encryption key AWS CodePipeline uses to encrypt the data in the artifact store, such as an AWS Key Management Service (AWS KMS) key.
+* `encryption_key` - (Optional) The encryption key block AWS CodePipeline uses to encrypt the data in the artifact store, such as an AWS Key Management Service (AWS KMS) key.
 If you don't specify a key, AWS CodePipeline uses the default key for Amazon Simple Storage Service (Amazon S3).
+An `encryption_key` block is documented below.

+A `encryption_key` block supports the following arguments:

+* `id` - (Required) The KMS key ARN or ID
+* `type` - (Required) The type of key; currently only `KMS` is supported

 A `stage` block supports the following arguments: